Sung-Jinw00/Sung-Jinw00/README.md

 - Building real-time and networked applications (games, servers, shells)
 - Developing full-stack projects with clean architecture
 - Gradually exploring AI systems and applied LLM use cases
+- Long-term: aiming for a **"Developer \*"** profile — comfortable across the whole stack rather than confined to one layer
 ---

 ### 👯 Open to Collaborate On